chitrakshbotwala/zipship/README.md

-# Zipit
+# zipship
-Zipit allows you to seamlessly share files from any device.
+zipship allows you to seamlessly share files from any device.
 It's a super convenient way to transfer files between devices with zero signups and zero compromise on the quality.

 ### Inorder to test the application locally:
-1. Clone the repository: `git clone https://github.com/actuallyakshat/zipit.git`
+1. Clone the repository: `git clone https://github.com/actuallyakshat/zipship.git`
 2. Install dependencies: `pnpm install`
 3. Set Environment Variables:
      ```